paolosalvatori/servicebus-private-endpoint/README.md

 ## Testing ##

-if you open an ssh session to the Linux virtual machine and manually run the nslookup command, you should see an output like the following:
+If you open an ssh session to the Linux virtual machine and manually run the nslookup command, you should see an output like the following:

 ![Architecture](images/nslookup.png)